jwesters/Personal-Writing/Drafts/Weekly Songs.md

 			Then you'll ask "For how long?" and there will be no answer
 			Then you'll ask "What can I do?" and there'll be no answer
 			And eventually you will shut up

+171. ["Guava Jelly"](https://www.youtube.com/watch?v=4_TacIPIIGI) Bob Marley (Songs of Freedom).
+I am amazed this song isn't on Spotify.
+I first heard of it being covered by Sublime on the [Sublime Acoustic: Bradley Nowell & Friends](https://open.spotify.com/track/1uCzlBE0jqEFoEqJMbm6lR?si=8ad88982f0274c84)album (which looks like a burned CD).
+I bought this album from a classmate and he had to preface the sale by saying this was the cover art of the album.
+Cool idea, and I'm unsure if they were the first band to do this (I know System of a Down later did this with their "Steal this Album" album).
+Four lines in this song always stand out to me and it always plays in my head when you know a relationship is ending, you don't want it to but know it should.

+			You said you love me
+			I said I love you
+			Why won't you stop your crying?
+			Dry your weeping eyes